Cultivating Critical Thinkers, Together

 Makenna Wingrove holds a Bachelor’s degree in Art Education from Penn West University.
 She is a jack of all trades, but enjoys sculpture, ceramics, and printmaking most of all.
 Makenna began teaching at Westinghouse Art Academy in 2021.
 Her teaching philosophy encourages students to tap into their own unique artistic talent while also being pulled out of their comfort zone.
 Creativity is essential to succeed in an interdisciplinary education and students should be encouraged to express their individuality.
 When she is not at school you can usually find her at the AMC movie theater surrounded by buckets of popcorn.

-Rebecca R. Lustig (She/Her) was born and raised in Ohio.
+Rebeccca was born and raised in Ohio.
 She received her MFA in Theatre Management from Wayne State University, her MA in Theatre and Directing from Miami University, and her BA in Theatre Arts from Ashland University.
 Mrs. Lustig served as a Board Member at Large and Vice President for Wyoming Educators of Secondary Theatre, whose mission is to support and enhance quality theatre education in Wyoming schools.
 She served as the Artistic Producer for the Put-in-Bay Community Theatre, and the President of the Put-in-Bay Arts Council both in Put-in-Bay, OH.
 Mrs.Lustig served as the Acting Teacher for Gillette Performing Arts Workshop and worked on several community productions including: The Best Christmas Pageant Ever, A Christmas Carol, HONK!, Annie, Charlie and the Chocolate Factory, Zara Spook and Other Lures, Marisol, and Afraid of the Dark.
 In her free time, Mrs. Lustig served on the board for the Fur Kids Foundation, a nonprofit organization that provides education and aid to promote the well-being of families with animals.
-Mrs.Lustig is excited to start her second year with Westinghouse Arts Academy where she serves as the Head of the Theatre Arts Program, the Director of the International Thespian Society Troupe, and volunteer eSports Team faculty advisor.
+Mrs.Lustig is excited for another year at Westinghouse Arts Academy where she serves as the Head of the Theatre Arts Program, and the Director of the International Thespian Society Troupe.
 Mrs. Lustig strives to create an inclusive environment for all students to learn, be curious, have fun, and explore the world of Theatre Arts.

 Want to learn more, enroll or schedule a tour?